Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Abstract

 \section{Abstract}

 Coronagraph observations provide key information about the orientation of the Sun’s magnetic field.
-Previous studies used quasi-radial features detected in coronagraph images to improve coronal magnetic field models by comparing the orientation of the features to the projected orientation of the model field.
-Various algorithms segment these coronal features to approximate the local \acrshort{pos} geometry of the coronal magnetic field, and their orientation can be used as input for optimizing and constraining coronal magnetic field models.
+Previous studies used various algorithms to segment quasi-radial features in coronagraph images and approximate their local \acrshort{pos} geometry and orientation which can be used as input for optimizing and constraining coronal magnetic field models.
 We present a new framework that allows for further quantitative evaluations of image-based coronal segmentation methods against magnetic field models, and vice-versa.
 We compare quasi-radial features identified from \acrshort{qraft}, a global coronal feature tracing algorithm, in white-light coronagraph images to outputs of \acrshort{mas}, an advanced \acrshort{mhd} model.
 We use the \acrshort{forward} toolset to produce synthetic \acrshort{pB} images co-aligned to real coronagraph observations, segment features in these images, and quantify the difference between the inferred and model magnetic field.
 This approach allows us to geometrically compare features segmented in artificial images to those segmented in white-light coronagraph observations against the \acrshort{pos} projected \acrshort{mas} coronal magnetic field.
-We quantify \acrshort{qraft}’s performance in the artificial images and observational data, and perform statistical analyses that measure the similarity of these results to compute the accuracy and uncertainty of the model output to the observational data.
-The results demonstrate through a quantitative evaluation that a coronal segmentation method identifies the global large-scale orientation of the coronal magnetic field within $\sim\pm10^\circ$ of the \acrshort{pos} projected \acrshort{mas} magnetic field.
+We quantify \acrshort{qraft}’s performance in the artificial images and observational data, and perform statistical analyses that measure the accuracy and uncertainty of the model output to the observational data.
+The results demonstrate that a coronal segmentation method identifies the global large-scale orientation of the coronal magnetic field within $\sim\pm10^\circ$ of the \acrshort{pos} projected \acrshort{mas} magnetic field.

 \keywords{Solar Corona (1483) --- Coronagraphic imaging (313) --- Solar magnetic fields (1503) --- Cross-validation (1909) --- Model selection (1912) --- Solar coronal streamers (1486)}